react-native-image-picker/react-native-image-picker/README.md

    * The first arg will be the options object for customization, the second is
    * your callback which sends bool: didCancel, object: response.
    *
+   * response.didCancel will inform you if the user cancelled the process
+   * response.error will contain an error message, if there is one
-   * response.data is the base64 encoded image data
+   * response.data is the base64 encoded image data (photos only)
-   * response.uri is the uri to the local file asset on the device
+   * response.uri is the uri to the local file asset on the device (photo or video)
    * response.isVertical will be true if the image is vertically oriented
    * response.width & response.height give you the image dimensions
    */